-The most accurate pregnancy tests detect hCG hormone with over 99% reliability when used correctly after a missed period.
+The most accurate pregnancy tests detect hCG hormone with very high reliability when used correctly after a missed period, while blood tests can confirm pregnancy earlier than home urine tests.

 Understanding Pregnancy Tests and Their Accuracy

 Pregnancy tests work by detecting the hormone human chorionic gonadotropin (hCG) in urine or blood.
-This hormone is produced shortly after a fertilized egg attaches to the uterine lining.
-The levels of hCG rise rapidly in early pregnancy, making it an effective marker for confirming pregnancy.
+This hormone is produced after a fertilized egg implants in the uterus.
+The levels of hCG rise quickly in early pregnancy, which is why it serves as a useful marker for confirming pregnancy.
 But not all tests are created equal, and accuracy can vary depending on timing, test type, and user technique.

 The Science Behind Pregnancy Test Accuracy

 Pregnancy test accuracy hinges on two main factors: sensitivity to hCG and timing of the test.
 Sensitivity refers to the lowest concentration of hCG that a test can detect, usually measured in milli-international units per milliliter (mIU/mL).
-The lower the detection limit, the earlier a test can identify pregnancy.
+In general, the lower the detection limit, the earlier a test may be able to identify pregnancy.

 Timing is equally crucial.
-Testing too early might result in false negatives because hCG levels haven’t risen enough for detection.
-Waiting until at least the first day of a missed period dramatically improves accuracy.
+Testing too early might result in false negatives because hCG levels have not risen enough for detection.
+Waiting until at least the first day of a missed period improves accuracy significantly and helps reduce unnecessary confusion.

 Types of Pregnancy Tests: Which Is The Most Accurate Pregnancy Test?